The Xometry app works best with JavaScript enabled!

 4. Achieving flame resistance or retardancy in composites is also a design property that can be highly controlled.

-What Are the Physical Properties of Composite Materials?
+Physical Properties of Composite Materials

 1. The tensile strength of most composites approaches or exceeds that of the reinforcing material.